Nick Duigan (politician)

 Nicholas John Henry Duigan (born 1 May 1970) is an Australian politician.
 He has been the Liberal member for Windermere in the Tasmanian Legislative Council since May 2021.

 Duigan hosted the fishing television program Hook, Line and Sinker for over twenty years.

+He and his dad survived a plane crash on 8 January 2009, as a result he was injured.